ramagottfried/symbolist/dev-notes/ScoreBundle-Format.md

 Each Symbol of a given type shares the same `/script` expressions.
 The Palette prototypes are used as reference when processing input and output bundles.
 Therefore, the `/script` sub-bundle is not included in the `/score` hierarchy.

-#### Graphic Drawing
+## Symbol Graphics
-Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine, using SVG style drawing parameters.
+Symbol, Stave and System bundles will contain a `/graphic` sub-bundle which defines the object's graphic drawing routine, using SVG style drawing parameters, and a `/bounds` sub-bundle with the bounding-box size and position.

+#### `/graphic`
 Within the `/graphic` bundle there are the following messages:

 * `/path` : a SVG format path drawing string, see the <a href="https://www.w3.org/TR/SVG/paths.html">SVG Path Specification</a> for more details.
 All graphic shapes are able to be converted to a Path. <br><br>